tgormly/streaming-03-rabbitmq/README.md

 1. Use your variable when sending.
 1. Use the variable again when displaying to the user.

-Now, to send a new message, you'll only make ONE change.
-Updating and improving code is called 'refactoring'.
+Now, to send a new message, you'll only make ONE change. --complete Updating and improving code is called 'refactoring'.
 Use your skills to keep coding enjoyable.